niivue/niivue-ui/README.md

 - [Center for the Study of Aphasia Recovery](https://cstar.sc.edu/) (University of South Carolina)
 - [Wellcome Centre for Integrative Neuroimaging](https://www.win.ox.ac.uk/) (University of Oxford)

-# Live View

-An online demo is available [here](https://niivue.github.io/niivue-ui/)

 # Requirements for NiiVue to work

 - WebGL 2.0 enabled web browser (Chrome, FireFox or Safari Technology Preview).
-- macOS and iOS users/developers may need to enable WebGL 2.0 in their Safari settings.
+- macOS and iOS users/developers may need to enable WebGL 2.0 in their Safari settings (Safari < 15).

 # Contributors